akshayKhot/akshayKhot.github.io/_posts/2021-4-26-abstractions-in-computing.md

 **Associative Layer**

-Physical implementations of memory devices nearly always name a memory cell by the geometric coordinates of its physical storage location.
-It is easy to design hardware that maps geometric coordinates to and from sets of names consisting of consecutive integers (0, 1, 2, etc.).
-These consecutive integer names are called *addresses*, and they form the *address space* of the memory device.
+Hardware devices name a memory cell by its physical location.
+It is easy to design hardware that maps these physical coordinates to and from sets of names consisting of consecutive integers (0, 1, 2, etc.).
+These consecutive integer names are called ***addresses***, and they form the *address space* of the memory device.

 For most applications, consecutive integers are not exactly the names that one would choose for recalling data.
 One would usually prefer to be allowed to choose less constrained or readable names.
 A memory system that accepts readable names is called an *associative memory*.